CreasolTech/CreasolDomBus/README.md

 # Prerequisites

-* Python version 3.6.1 or later
+* Python version 3.9.1 or later

 * plugin files should be contained in the directory *DOMOTICZDIR/plugins/CreasolDomBus*

+* Domoticz 2023/2 or later, in case that DomBusEVSE (electric vehicle charging system) is used

 # Introduction